We’re very proud that our Birmingham serviced apartments have been accredited under the Green Tourism scheme as Gold Award accommodation.

 - Salt, pepper and balsamic vinegar are sourced from The Clean Kilo, which has two zero-waste supermarkets in Birmingham.
 This may not sound like much but we have 35 apartments with very high occupancy rates, so it adds up – and we can walk there!

-- Our new, very popular Tuck Boxes contain only locally-sourced treats from within 20km of Birmingham
+- Our new, very popular Tuck Boxes contain only locally-sourced treats from within 20km of Birmingham and mostly from within the city centre

 - We switched from a national cereal brand with plastic wrappers to Staying Cool branded cereal using biodegradable packaging and cereals sourced in the Midlands.